 Nobody wants cancer.
-Certainly I did not!
-Some are so fearful of this disease they will not even say the word; they refer to it as the “C-word.”
+Certainly, I did not!
+Some are so fearful of this disease they will not even say the word.
+They refer to it as the “C-word.”
 It’s one of the most dreaded maladies a human being can contemplate.

 How did I come by it?
 Was it genetic?
 My mother did have surgery for a malignant thyroid tumor in her later years, but she did not die from it.
-Has it been caused by habits pertaining to lifestyle?
+Has it been caused by habits pertaining to my lifestyle?
 I was never a tobacco addict.
 Was it environment?
-When I severely broke my arm twenty years ago I had numerous x-rays; I have wondered if that started the process.
+When I severely broke my arm twenty years ago I had numerous x-rays.
+I’ve wondered if that started the process.

 Fairly well, I would hope.
 I still am a very happy person.
 I have never lost my sense of purpose, nor of humor.
-I love to tease and be teased; many can testify to this!
+I love to tease and be teased—many can testify to this!

-On one of my recent walks, which I largely use for meditation, I tried to analyze some of the lessons I’ve learned from these difficult circumstances.
+On one of my walks, which I largely use for meditation, I tried to analyze some of the lessons I’ve learned from these difficult circumstances.
 I’d like to share a few with you—if I may be so presumptuous.

 Hundreds have prayed for me.
 I have received mail from all over the world as a result of our website, and more than once such has brought me tears of joy.
 I have appreciated the dedication and love of a Christian wife as never before.
 She has been a devoted nurse.

-- I have learned how much I miss teaching.
-The past several weeks have been the longest period I’ve ever experienced without teaching a class or preaching.
-I miss it.
+I learned how much I miss teaching.
+The times I have been sidelined due to illness were the longest periods I’d ever experienced without teaching a class or preaching.
+I missed it.
 What a contrast to the days of my youth when I literally would get sick before almost every speaking engagement.
-Now it’s a passion.
-I love it when eyes light up at the thrilling magnificence of the Bible.
+But it became a passion.
+I loved seeing eyes light up at the thrilling magnificence of the Bible.

-- I have learned a measure of patience, though I do not yet have a PhD in that discipline.
-There is patience to be learned as one awaits the results of tests.
-And then again after one hears the dreaded news, and time drags on for what seems like an eternity, as you wait for multiple appointments to be scheduled, and then finally receive the recommended treatments.
+I learned a measure of patience, though I do not yet have a Ph.D. in that discipline.
+There is patience to be learned as one awaits the test results.
+And then again after one hears the dreaded news, and time drags on for what seems like an eternity.
+You wait for multiple appointments to be scheduled, and then finally receive the recommended treatments.

 I have been amazed at the providence of God on behalf of a boy from rural Tennessee who was a very average student.
-I have spoken on programs before hundreds of people, and have wondered with amazement: “What am I doing here among these so far advanced above me?”
+I have spoken on programs before hundreds of people and have wondered with amazement: “What am I doing here among these so far advanced above me?”

 I now express genuine gratitude to all who have encouraged me and helped me in so many ways.
 It’s a debt I could never repay.
 Thanks to all of you for blessing me so immensely!